munnak20/PCLUB-TASK/assignment2/README.md

-Created a smart contract #META_COIN in SOLIDITY language
+Created a smart contract #META_COIN in SOLIDITY  Programming language

 So there is a smart contract called MetaCoin, which implements a basic token that the accounts can give each other with the 'sendCoin' function and see their balance with the 'getBalance' function.